quackduck/uniclip/README.md

-# uniclip - Universal Clipboard
+# Uniclip - Universal Clipboard

 NOTE: This is a pre-release version of this software.
 It might erase your clipboard.